 Family medical leave credit.
 For 2018 and 2019, the TCJA created a tax credit for qualifying employers that begin providing paid family and medical leave to their employees.
 (The credit has been extended through 2020.)
 It is equal to a minimum of 12.5% of the employee’s wages paid during that leave (up to 12 weeks per year) and can be as much as 25% of wages paid.
 Ordinary paid leave that employees are already entitled to doesn’t qualify.
+In addition, wages taken into account when computing the new paid leave credit amount under the CARES Act won’t be taken into account when computing this paid family medical leave credit.
 Additional rules and limits apply.

 An exit strategy is a plan for passing on responsibility for running the company, transferring ownership and extracting your money from the business.
 This requires planning well in advance of the transition.
 Here are the most common exit options: